dexhunter/TP_solutions/TP reading notes.md

 * pipe object: an object representing a running program
 * What is pickle? pickle is a module implements serializing and de-serializing a Python object structure.
 "Pickling" is the process whereby a Python object hierarchy is converted into a byte stream, and "unpickling" is the inverse operation

+### The % specifiers that you can use in ANSI C are:

+#### Usual variable type Display

+* %c char single character

+* %d (%i) int signed integer

+* %e (%E) float or double exponential format

+* %f float or double signed decimal

+* %g (%G) float or double use %f or %e as required

+* %o int unsigned octal value

+* %p pointer address stored in pointer

+* %s array of char sequence of characters

+* %u int unsigned decimal

+* %x (%X) int unsigned hex value